 7. Huion Inspiroy H640P

-The design of the stylus is great and it has two buttons to let you switch between eraser mode and pen mode.
-It feels great to draw and write on tablet because of 8192 levels of pressure sensitivity.
+The design of the stylus is great as it has a rubber grip, and two side buttons to let you switch between eraser mode and pen mode.

 8. Gaomon S620